KU Libraries: Appeals to Library Charges

 - Borrowing privileges are suspended if the borrower: a) accumulates a total of $80 or more in unpaid library charges; b) is no longer enrolled at or employed by the University; c) no longer has a valid KU Library Borrower Card.
 Individuals who no longer qualify for KU Libraries privileges remain responsible for items checked out and for charges incurred when library privileges were active.

 - Library charges must be paid promptly.
-Unpaid charges are transferred to Student Account Services for collection at approximately 90 days after the charges were first incurred.
+Unpaid charges are transferred to Student Accounts & Receivables for collection at approximately 90 days after the charges were first incurred.
 Failure to pay results in the loss of borrowing privileges and access to request services, the placement of holds on transcripts and enrollment, referral of unpaid charges to collection agencies, and/or garnishment of paychecks, state income tax refunds, etc.

 University of Kansas Libraries